During my PhD (graduation 2012, Cum Laude) and the following decade I mainly studied neurocognitive aspects of addiction in adults and youth.

-FUNDING: This project is funded by the Dutch Cancer Society.
+FUNDING: These projects were mainly funded by my NWO-VENI grant and a grant from the Dutch Cancer Society.